 - A. AOD/Tobacco.
 Any athlete involved in the use or possession of alcohol or tobacco or the use, possession, buying or selling of illegal drugs shall be suspended from athletic competition.
 (This shall include any violation of the Wisconsin drinking law which was enacted July 1, 1984.) - B. Criminal.
-Any athlete who commits a legally punishable criminal act shall be suspended from athletic competition, whether or not the athlete is prosecuted by governmental authorities.
+Any athlete who commits a legally punishable criminal act shall be suspended from athletic competition, whether or not the athlete is prosecuted by governmental authorities. - C. Other - 1.
+Dress and Grooming--Standards shall be consistent with district established Administrative Rules and Regulations. - 2.

-C. Other

-- 1. Dress and Grooming--Standards shall be consistent with district established Administrative Rules and Regulations. - 2.
 Gambling-There shall be no gambling by athletes on trips. - 3.
-Travel-Players selected to take out-of-district trips are to travel to and from games with the squad.
-No other means of transportation is to be arranged unless prior approval of the coach has been granted and parent permission obtained. - 4.
-Practice Attendance-Athletes are required to attend all practices unless prior permission has been obtained from the coach of the specific sport or they have an excused absence from school.
+Travel-Players taking out-of-district trips are to travel to and from games with the squad.
+No other means of transportation is permitted unless the district alternate transportation form is filled out and given to the coach.

+4. Practice Attendance-Athletes are required to attend all practices unless prior permission has been obtained from the coach of the specific sport or they have an excused absence from school.